Omi036/Omi036/README.md

 ## 🌟 Things I master overall:
 - 💻 Developing Desktop Applications with Electron and Vanilla.js
-- 🌐 Developing Web Dashboards with React, Mantine, and Websockets
+- 🌐 Developing Web Dashboards with React, Mantine, and Websockets ⚡️ Developing APIs with express.js

 ## ⭐ Things I'm mastering:
-- ⚡️ Developing APIs with express.js
+- 🎮 Minecraft Modding with Java
-- 🍃 Get to know Mongodb to the fullest
 - 🔌 Syncing almost any Node app with Websockets

 ##  💖 Things I want to learn: